project-viable/viable-virtual-lab/docs/reference/gamesettings.md

 ## Game Settings

-This refers to settings controled in the Options menu.
+This refers to settings controlled in the Options menu.

 ![screenshot alt text](/docs/reference/images/options_menu.png)